nasa/fprime-gds/README.md

 all share the same subscriptions and therefore receive the same data.

 ### ConfigManager
-The `ConfigManager` class is responsible for storing configurations used by GDS classes.
-An instance of this class is passed to some GDS classes such as distributors and encoders (to indicate the types of some binary data fields) and to some consumers (to indicate colors).
-The ConfigManager class sets the defaults for each config, but a .ini file can also be passed into the constructor to set the configs to custom values.
+The `ConfigManager` class is a singleton config class responsible for storing configurations used by GDS classes, including internal GDS types and constants, as well as configuration from the FSW JSON dictionary.
+It can be controlled via the `set_*` methods, but it is recommended to use the `DictionaryParser` class to automatically load FSW dictionary data into the config manager.

 ## Modify GDS Structure
 To setup the structure of the GDS, instances of the above classes are first